ng-girls/todo-list-tutorial-portuguese/a_new_component.md

 Check what's new in the browser!

-We will add some content to our new component.
+Get back to our `input.component.ts` and add some content.
 First, add a `title` member which we will use as the todo item title:

 ```ts
 export class InputComponent implements OnInit {